dennis0802/comp4990-project/README.md

 * Combat BGM (Are You Afraid of the Dark) by Ivan Luzan from https://pixabay.com/music/search/genre/main%20title/
 * Wall Texture by PamNawi from https://opengameart.org/content/handpainted-stone-wall-textures
 * Tartan Textures by Luke.RUSTLTD from https://opengameart.org/content/25-tartan-patterns
+* Metal Textures by josepharaoh99 from https://opengameart.org/content/metal-from-frying-pan
+* Glass Texture by Fupi from https://opengameart.org/content/shiny-window-pane
+* Slime (Grass) Texture by LuminousDragonGames from https://opengameart.org/content/10-seamless-grass-textures-that-are-2048-x-2048
+* Planks and Stone Texture by profpatonildo from https://opengameart.org/content/cartoon-outdoor-tileable-textures
 * Package for implementing SQLCipher: https://github.com/netpyoung/SqlCipher4Unity3D

 ### SQLite's Licnese